Big Cat Rescue VR

 These global changes have made learning tools like Big Cat Rescue VR even more necessary as students are being taught from home without access to the portable VR labs that were becoming more popular for schools and events.
 For the cost of feeding and caring for four tigers, for one year, virtual exotic animal experiences are a one time investment that can yield untold returns for zoos and educators who are trying to instill an appreciation of wildlife and nature.

-The app is now available on Steam and at most VR Arcades via SpringboardVR.
-Big Cat Rescue VR will make use of Oculus Quest’s untethered nature to allow its users to immerse themselves in an environment they would most likely never experience.
+The app is now available on Steam and at most VR Arcades via Vertigo Games.
+Big Cat Rescue VR makes use of Oculus Quest’s untethered nature to allow its users to immerse themselves in an environment they would most likely never experience.
 Big Cat Rescue VR allows users to explore a forest and come into close contact with wild animals, without hurting their habitat or promoting practices that are causing their extinction.

 Whether the user has a small or large play area, Big Cat Rescue VR gives them the opportunity to learn about these animals without negatively impacting them, while giving people the experience of a lifetime.
 The portability of the Oculus Quest allows for a seamless and easy experience at events, expos, schools, colleges, homes and entertainment venues.

 Xennial Digital has extensive experience in XR development.
 We’ve created AR, VR, and MR multi-language experiences for a number of important educational institutions, including the University of Miami (US) and Universidad del Rosario (Colombia).
 We also develop enterprise level VR training solutions for clients such as The Nature Conservancy, Celebrity Cruises, Global Cement Company Argos and telecommunications giant Claro US, to name a few.
 Xennial was also selected as one of only 33 agencies across the globe to receive a grant as an independent content creator from Magic Leap, for our Climate Change Educational experience.